top of page

 The word 'inextricable' has its roots in Latin.
 It can be broken down into two components: 'in-' and 'extricabilis.'
 The prefix 'in-' means 'not' or 'opposite of,' while 'extricabilis' is derived from 'extricare,' which means 'to disentangle' or 'to release from a snare.'
 Therefore, when we put these elements together, the etymology of 'inextricable' reveals its meaning as something that cannot be disentangled or separated, making it a fitting term to describe a situation or condition that is incredibly complex or impossible to unravel from other elements.

-Quiz: Find the meaning of inextricable
+Find the correct meaning of the adjective inextricable:

 Try Again!